firefish111/son/README.md

-# Slice Of Night
+# SliceVM
-The virtual machine that powers SliceLang and NightLang.
+The virtual machine that powers SliceLang.